Laimonas-Mikalauskas/Python-and-SQL-projects-portfolio/README.md

 This repository shows practical application of core Python fundamentals with a focus on object-oriented-programming (OOP).
-It includes multiple projects ranging from data management systems to interactive games that demonstrates clean code structure and ensures scalability of data management operations and smooth applications runtime by applying creative, analytical thinking and problem solving skills
+It includes multiple projects ranging from data management systems to interactive games that demonstrates clean code structure by ensuring scalability of data management operations and smooth applications runtime by applying creative, analytical thinking and problem solving skills

 Concepts